rderooy/dosbox-x-wiki/Home.md

 * **FIND** (external command)
 Prints lines of a file that contains the specified string.
 Usage: FIND [/C] [/I] [/N] [/V] "string" [file(s)]
-Note: Note: It uses the FIND command from FreeDOS.
+Note: It uses the FIND command from FreeDOS.
 * **GOTO** (internal command)
 Jumps to a labeled line in a batch script.
 Usage: GOTO label